reuk/parallel-reverb-raytracer/readme.md

 [x] document the actual code - comments!

 [ ] check how portable the software is
-[ ] add brdf
+    * **IMPORTANT**: I probably have to build the LIBRARIES I'm using for the correct deployment target, as well as program itself [ ] add brdf
 [ ] generate final samples
     * check damping coefficients - make some nice-sounding ones